Kathmandu: Other religions

 Sikhism is practiced primarily in Gurudwara at Kupundole.
 An earlier temple of Sikhism is also present in Kathmandu which is now defunct.

 Jainism is practiced by a small community.
 A Jain temple is present in Gyaneshwar, where Jains practice their faith.

 According to the records of the Spiritual Assembly of the Baháʼís of Nepal, there are approximately 300 followers of the Baháʼí Faith in Kathmandu valley.
 They have a national office in Shantinagar, Baneshwor.
 The Baháʼís also have classes for children at the National Centre and other localities in Kathmandu.

-It is said that in Kathmandu alone there are 170 Christian churches.
+In Kathmandu alone there are about 170 Christian churches.
 Christian missionary hospitals, welfare organizations, and schools are also operating.
 Nepali citizens who served as soldiers in Indian and British armies, who had converted to Christianity while in service, on return to Nepal continue to practice their religion.
 They have contributed to the spread of Christianity and the building of churches in Nepal and in Kathmandu, in particular.

 Education

 The oldest modern school in Nepal, the Durbar High School, and the oldest college, the Tri-Chandra College, are both in Kathmandu.
-The largest (according to number of students and colleges), the oldest and most distinguished university in Nepal the Tribhuvan University, located in Kirtipur.
-The second largest university, Kathmandu University (KU), is in Dhulikhel, Kavre on the outskirts of Kathmandu.
-It is the second oldest university in Nepal, established in November 1991.
+The largest (according to number of students and colleges), the oldest and most distinguished university in Nepal, the Tribhuvan University, is located in Kirtipur.

+The oldest engineering college in Nepal, Thapathali Campus also lies in Kathmandu.
 Not surprisingly the best schools and colleges of Nepal are located in Kathmandu and its adjoining cities.
 Every year thousands of students from all over Nepal arrive at Kathmandu to get admission in the various schools and colleges.
-One of the key concerns of educationists and concerned citizens is the massive outflux of students from Nepal to outside Nepal for studies.
-Every year thousands of students apply for No Objection Certificates for studying abroad.
-Consultancy firms specializing in preparing students to go abroad can be found in all prominent locations.
-The reason for such an outflux range from perceived low quality of education, political instability, fewer opportunities in the job market, opportunities for earning while learning abroad and better job prospects with an international degree.